HakobGrig/ExternalSort/README.md

 There are 2 helper utility called randomfile and checkfile.

-randomfile may be used to generate randomfile.
+randomfile may be used to generate rando mfile.
 This utility is not developed with optimization in mind, but
 it's still much more faster then /dev/random.
-See usage below.
+See usage details below.
 ```shell
 Usage:
 randomfile { -h | <-o outputFilePath> <-s fileSize>}